kevinveenbirkenbach/cymais/roles/nginx-homepage/Readme.md

 ## Dependencies

-- `https-server`: A role for setting up an HTTPS server
+- `nginx-https`: A role for setting up an HTTPS server
 - `git`: A role for installing Git

 ## Example Playbook